-My research and LA Art Labs made it onto the front page of the LA Times!
-Here is an excerpt from the fantastic article by the talented Sonja Sholklapper:
+My research and LA Art Labs made it onto the front page of the LA Times – click here to read the article!
+An excerpt from the fantastic article by the talented Sonja Sholklapper:

 When she began chasing Saturn Yellow, Korbela still worked full time at LACMA, splitting her days between Stella’s pieces and works by Yayoi Kusama, Joan Mitchell, John Singer Sargent, Rufino Tamayo and Pablo Picasso.